-- IFRS 9 "Financial Instruments": IFRS 9 is part of the IASB's wider project to replace IAS 39 "Financial Instruments: Recognition and Measurement."
+IFRS 9 "Financial Instruments Recognition and Measurement": IFRS 9 is part of the IASB's wider project to replace IAS 39 "Financial Instruments: Recognition and Measurement."
 IFRS 9 retains but simplifies the mixed measurement model and establishes two primary measurement categories for financial assets: amortized cost and fair value.
 The basis of classification depends on the entity's business model and the contractual cash flow characteristics of the financial asset.
 The standard is effective for annual periods beginning on or after January 1, 2015.
-The Company is in the process of evaluating the impact of the new standard on its financial position. - IFRS 10 Consolidated Financial Statements: IFRS 10 builds on existing principles by identifying the concept of control as the determining factor in whether an entity should be included within the consolidated financial statements of the parent company.
-The standard provides additional guidance to assist in the determination of control where this is difficult to assess.
-The adoption of the standard for the accounting period beginning on January 1, 2013 is expected to have no impact on the Company's consolidated financial statements.
+The Company is in the process of evaluating the impact of the new standard on its financial position.